Properties of Winning Iterated Prisoner's Dilemma Strategies: Background

-Conceptualising strategies and understanding the best way of playing the game has been of interest to the scientific community since the formulation of the game in 1950~\cite{Flood1958}.
-Following the computer tournaments of Axelrod in the 1980's~\cite{Axelrod1980a, Axelrod1980b}, a strategy's performance in a round robin computer tournament became a common evaluation technique for newly designed strategies.
-Today more than 200 strategies exist in the literature and several tournaments, following on from Axelrod's, have been undertaken~\cite{Bendor1991, Harper2017, Kendall2007, Stephens2002, Stewart2012}.
+Conceptualizing strategies and understanding the best way to play the game have been of interest to the scientific community since the formulation of the game in 1950~\cite{Flood1958}.
+Following Axelrod's computer tournaments in the 1980s~\cite{Axelrod1980a, Axelrod1980b}, round-robin computer tournaments became a common evaluation technique for newly designed strategies.
+The winner of both of Axelrod's tournaments~\cite{Axelrod1980a, Axelrod1980b} was the simple strategy Tit For Tat (\TFT{}). \TFT{} cooperates on the first turn and thereafter copies the previous action of its opponent, retaliating against defections with a defection and forgiving a defection if followed by cooperation.
+Axelrod concluded that the strategy's robustness was due to four properties, which he adapted into four suggestions for success in an \IPD{} tournament:

-In the 80's, Axelrod performed two computer tournaments~\cite{Axelrod1980a, Axelrod1980b}.
-The contestants were strategies submitted in the form of computer code.
-They competed against all other entries, a copy of themselves and a random strategy.
-The winner was decided on the average score a strategy achieved.
-The winner of both tournaments was the simple strategy Tit For Tat which cooperated on the first turn and then simply copied the previous action of it's opponent.
-Due to the strategy's strong performance in both tournaments, and moreover in a series of evolutionary experiments~\cite{Axelrod1981}, Tit For Tat was thought to be the most robust basic strategy in the IPD.

-However, further research proved that the strategy had weaknesses, and more specifically, it was shown that the strategy suffered in environments with noise~\cite{Bendor1991, Donninger1986, Molander1985, Hammerstein1984}.
-This was mainly due to the strategy's lack of generosity and contrition.
-The strategy was quick to punish a defection, and in a noisy environment it could lead to a repeated cycle of defections and cooperations.
-Some new strategies, more robust in tournaments with noise, were soon introduced and became the new protagonists of the game.
-These include Nice and Forgiving~\cite{Bendor1991}, Pavlov~\cite{Nowak1993} and Generous Tit For Tat~\cite{Nowak1992}.

-In 2004, a $20^{\text{th}}$ Anniversary Iterated Prisoner Dilemma Tournament took place with 233 entries.
-This time the winning strategy was not designed on a reciprocity based approach but on a mechanism of teams~\cite{J.P.Delahaye1993Lp, J.P.Delahaye1995LIeP, A.Rogers2007Ctpw}.
-A team from Southampton University took advantage of the fact that a participant was allowed to submit multiple strategies.
-They submitted a total of 60 strategies that could recognise each other and colluded to increase one members score.
-This resulted with three of the strategies to be ranked in the top spots.
-The performance of the Southampton University team received mixed attention, though they had won the tournament as stated in~\cite{us_blog} "technically this strategy violates the spirit of the Prisoner's Dilemma, which assumes that the two prisoners cannot communicate with one another".

-Another set of IPD strategies that have received a lot of attention are the zero-determinant strategies (ZDs)~\cite{Press2012}.
-By forcing a linear relationship between the payoffs ZDs can ensure that they will never receive less than their opponents.
-The American Mathematical Society's news section stated that ``the world of game theory is currently on fire''.
-ZDs are indeed a set of mathematically unique strategies and robust in pairwise interactions, however, their simplicity and extortionate behaviour have been tested.
-In~\cite{Harper2017} a tournament containing over 200 strategies, including ZDs, was ran and none of them ranked in top spots.
-Instead, the top ranked strategies were a set of trained strategies based on lookup tables~\cite{Axelrod1987}, hidden markov models~\cite{Harper2017} and finite state automata~\cite{Miller1996}.